 From Prototype Pipeline to HIPAA-Compliant AI Platform, 50× scale, 90% cost reduction

-The Situation: I worked with an applied AI startup as an embedded technical partner to stabilize and redesign the data pipeline and software architecture of their document-processing software product for highly regulated industries.
+The Situation: I worked with an applied AI startup to stabilize and redesign the data pipeline and software architecture behind their document-processing product for highly regulated industries.

-The company’s product automated part of a labor-intensive workflow in healthcare disability-claim evaluation.
-Large document packets — sometimes thousands of pages — needed to be organized, categorized, and summarized for medical review.
-The startup’s system could ingest these packets, identify document boundaries, classify pages, and route results to a human review team.
+The company's product automated part of a labor-intensive workflow in healthcare disability-claim evaluation.
+Large document packets (sometimes thousands of pages) needed to be organized and summarized for medical review.
+The startup's system could ingest these packets, identify document boundaries, classify pages, and route results to a human review team.

-The product worked.
-It was already more consistent, slightly faster, and somewhat cheaper than incumbent solutions.
-But the system underneath it was fragile.
+The product worked and was already more consistent, slightly faster, and somewhat cheaper than incumbent solutions, but the system underneath it was fragile.

 The pipeline had been built primarily by AI researchers.
-It solved the core problem on most documents, but the architecture was expensive, difficult to debug, and hard to evolve.
-The long-tail nature of real-world documents meant new errors appeared constantly, keeping engineers in reactive mode, constantly putting out fires.
+It solved the core problem on most documents, but the architecture was expensive and hard to evolve.
+The long-tail nature of real-world documents meant new errors appeared constantly, keeping engineers stuck putting out fires.

 At the same time, the company began onboarding larger enterprise customers.
-Reliability, scalability, and regulatory compliance were no longer optional.
+Reliability and regulatory compliance were no longer optional.
 The system was not yet HIPAA-compliant, and a single large document or traffic spike could halt the entire pipeline.

 The Approach: